royi1000/RF24/librf24-rpi/librf24-bcm/readme.md

-this is library to use the nrf24l01 on the raspberry pi.
+this library is python wrapper for the nrf24l01 bc rpi lib

 it's based on the arduino lib from J. Coliz <maniacbug@ymail.com>. the library was berryfied by Purinda Gunasekara <purinda@gmail.com>.